Is there a secular decline in disruptive patents? Correcting for measurement bias: Why Truncation Matters

-Second, left-truncation reduces the $b_{it}$ value if a forward citation of the truncated predecessor is also a forward citation of the focal patent within $t$ years of publication.
+Second, left truncation reduces the $b_{it}$ value if a forward citation of the truncated predecessor is also a forward citation of the focal patent within $t$ years of publication.
 In this case:

-Considering equations \eqref{n} and \eqref{b}, we distinguish among four distinct cases: (i) no backward citations are truncated; (ii) backward citations are truncated but none are cited within the $t$ post-publication years of the focal patent; (iii) truncated backward citations are cited within the $t$ post-publication years of the focal patent but none cite the focal patent; and (iv) the truncated backward citations are cited within the $t$ post-publication years of the focal patent and at least one of them cite the focal patent.
+Using equations \eqref{n} and \eqref{b}, we consider four distinct cases: (i) no backward citations are truncated; (ii) backward citations are truncated but none are cited within the $t$ post-publication years of the focal patent; (iii) backward citations are truncated and cited within the $t$ post-publication years of the focal patent but none cite the focal patent; and (iv) backward citations are truncated and cited within the $t$ post-publication years of the focal patent and at least one of them cite the focal patent.
 In case (i) and case (ii), equations \eqref{n} and \eqref{b} hold as equalities and truncation has no effect on the CD index:

 In case (iii), the inequality of equation \eqref{n} holds but equation \eqref{b} is strictly an equality.
 In case (iv), the inequalities of equations \eqref{n} and \eqref{b} hold.
 In case (iii) and case (iv), the truncated CD index is biased upward as long as the summation part of equation \eqref{cd_index} of the truncated CD index is positive, because each of the two effects artificially increases its value.
-Moreover, \textit{ceteris partibus}, the bias is stronger in case (iv).
+Moreover, the bias is stronger in case (iv), \textit{ceteris partibus}.
 Both results are easily seen by adding the inequalities of equations \eqref{n} and \eqref{b} to the CD index provided in equation \eqref{cd_index}.
 As a result:

-Finally, truncation may lead to an upward or downward biased CD index if the summation of equation \eqref{cd_index} is negative and the inequalities of either equation \eqref{n} or equations \eqref{n} and \eqref{b} hold.
+Truncation may therefore lead to upward or downward bias in the CD index if the summation of equation \eqref{cd_index} is negative and the inequalities of either equation \eqref{n} or equations \eqref{n} and \eqref{b} hold.
 In this case: